Bandwidth/examples/nodejs/webrtc-hello-world/README.md

 This app runs an HTTP server that listens for requests from browsers to get connection information.
 This connection information tells a browser the unique ID it should use to join a WebRTC conference.
 The HTTP server will also handle requests coming from Bandwidth's Voice API when a phone call comes in.

-The server also connects a websocket to Bandwidth's WebRTC API, which it will use to create a conference and participant IDs.
-This websocket is managed by the WebRTC SDK.
+The server connects to Bandwidth's HTTP WebRTC API, which it will use to create a conference and participant IDs.
+You can also choose to use a Bandwidth WebRTC SDK, but in this simple example, we make the HTTP calls ourselves.

 The web browser will also use a websocket managed by the WebRTC browser SDK to handle signaling to the WebRTC API.
 Once both a browser and a phone have joined the conference, they will be able to talk to each other.